BrunoSantosCosta/best-games/README.md

 <h4>Features</h4>
-- Sleek Design: Best Games features an elegant and modern user interface, making it visually appealing to users.
+- Sleek Design: Best Games features an elegant and modern user interface, making it visually appealing to users
-- Interactive Slider: The app utilizes the carousel_slider package to display a dynamic and interactive slider that showcases various game images.
+- Interactive Slider: The app utilizes the carousel_slider package to display a dynamic and interactive slider that showcases various game images
-- Glassmorphism: Incorporating the glass_kit package, the app employs the glassmorphism design trend, enhancing the aesthetics and adding a touch of sophistication.
+- Glassmorphism: Incorporating the glass_kit package, the app employs the glassmorphism design trend, enhancing the aesthetics and adding a touch of sophistication
-- Smooth Navigation: Users can seamlessly glide through the slider and access more information about each game.
+- Smooth Navigation: Users can seamlessly glide through the slider and access more information about each game